david-thrower/cmdutil/README.md

 # cmdutil
 A python utility for (sanely an non-annoyingly) running shell commands within a python script.
 Simply pass a shell command as an argument.
-It will return the stdout as a string and will raise an exception if the process returns a non-zero status.
+It will return the stdout as a string and will raise a ValueError if the process returns a non-zero status.

 Use: